carpentries-incubator/hpc-intro/README.md

 *   A *discussion page* that mentions more advanced ideas and tells learners where to go next.

-*   An *instructor's guide* that presents the lesson's legend (or back story), summarizes our experiences with the lesson, and discusses solutions to the challenge exercises.
+*   An *instructor's guide* that presents the lesson's back story, summarizes our experiences with the lesson, and discusses solutions to the challenge exercises.
 We ask everyone who teaches for us to review and update the instructor's guide for each lesson they taught after each workshop.